mleszko/attack-surface-service/README.md

 ## 📌 Description
 This is a Python-based REST API service built for the hiring exercise.
 It identifies the potential attack surface of a virtual machine (VM) in a cloud environment described by firewall rules and VM tags.

+## 🤖 Collaboration & Development Note

+This project was implemented using a mix of senior-level software engineering experience and AI-assisted support (ChatGPT), with an emphasis on:

+- Clean, modular architecture
+- Test-driven design
+- Type and lint-safe code (CI with `pytest`, `mypy`, `ruff`)
+- Defensive programming and input validation
+- Developer experience (documentation, logging, usability)

+AI support was used to boost productivity and clarity — not to replace design ownership or code quality thinking.

 ## 🚀 How to Run (Linux)

 ### 1. Requirements